OliverColeman/bain/README.txt

 Copyright Oliver J. Coleman, 2012.

-NOTE: This is an alpha version, the API may change.
+NOTE: This is an alpha version, the API is pretty solid but may have minor additions or changes.

 The Bain neural network simulator is designed to meet the following
 requirements: